captivatingfr/trial/README.md

 # trial
-This is my public Git Repository
+This is my first Git Repository
+Author - captivating